top of page

 22. Manganese

 1. Avoid prenatal vitamins that use the oxide form.
 Instead, look for forms such as glycinate and bisglycinate, as these will be better absorbed and easier on the stomach and digestive system.
+Look for at least two milligrams per day.

 23. Molybdenum

 1. Avoid prenatal vitamins that use the oxide form.
 Instead, look for forms such as glycinate or bisglycinate, as these will be better absorbed and easier on the stomach and digestive system.
+Look for at least fifty micrograms per day.

 24. Potassium